FlagOpen/FlagScale/README.md

 * `--action <action>`: Specifies the action to perform.
 Default is `run` if none is specified.
 Possible values are:
   * `generate`: Generates the experiment shell script based on the provided configuration files and stops.
 The generated script is saved to `log_dir`.
   * `run`: Generates the experiment shell script and runs the experiment immediately.
 Both the generated script and the experiment log are saved to `log_dir`.
 The experiment runs in the background.
   * `stop`: Stops the experiment.
-The `--stop-key` argument must be provided with this action.
-The `stop_key` should be the PID of the experiment process to be stopped.
+The `--stop-key` argument need be provided with this action.

 * `--stop_key <stop_key>`: Used with the `stop` action to specify the process name of the experiment process to be stopped.
 Default is `torchrun` if none is specified.